PETA to Ham Lake officials: 'Yam Lake' goes down better

 Newkirk also sent a photo of the lake southeast of Hwy.
 65 and NE.
 Constance Boulevard, claiming it more closely resembles a tuber.

+Yams, she added, "can boost brain health, reduce inflammation, and improve blood sugar control.
+They're extremely versatile, easy to prepare, and great to eat alone or include in both sweet and savory dishes."

-There was no immediate word whether Van Kirk and city officials might entertain PETA's offer for free yams for the city's residents.
-Calls and e-mails to the mayor seeking comment were not returned.
+There was no immediate word whether Van Kirk and city officials might entertain PETA's proposal.
+Calls and e-mails to the mayor seeking comment had not been returned as of Tuesday afternoon.

+The idea of changing the city's name was met with laughter Tuesday by customers and employees at the Casey's convenience store at Bunker Lake Boulevard and Hwy.
+65.

+"It's silly," said Ham Lake resident Andrew Fuller.
+"Eating pork is not unhealthy."

 Newkirk said she sent the letter on behalf of PETA's 6.5 million members and supporters of the nonprofit whose motto states that "animals are not ours to eat."